marsfan/Farming-Simulator-Mod-Doc/CONTRIBUTING.md

-If you want to test your changes to the documentation yourself, or plan to experiment with modifications to the documentation configuration, you will need to install Python, and then install the project requirements specified in `requirements.txt` with pip.
+If you want to test your changes to the documentation yourself, or plan to experiment with modifications to the documentation configuration, you will need to install Python, and then install the project requirements specified in `docs/requirements.txt` with pip.
 This can be done with the command  `pip install -U -r requirements.txt`.
 I advise using a Python virtual environment (such as [venv](https://docs.python.org/3/library/venv.html)) to keep this projects requirements from breaking other projects you might have.
 Note that Python virtual environments are not complete virtual machines (like VirtualBox), but simply a special folder structure to keep each project's requirements seperate